-Opportunity Scholarship Tax Credit Program (OSTC – Previously Known As EITC 2.0)August 7, 2015
+Opportunity Scholarship Tax Credit Program (OSTC – Previously Known As EITC 2.0)September 9, 2015

 The program provides tax credits to eligible businesses contributing to an Opportunity Scholarship Organization.
 Business contributions are then used by Opportunity Scholarship Organizations to provide tuition assistance in the form of scholarships to eligible students residing within the boundaries of a low-achieving school to attend another public school outside of their district or nonpublic school.
 A low-achieving school is defined as a public elementary or secondary school ranking in the bottom 15 percent of their designation as an elementary or secondary school based upon combined math and reading Pennsylvania System of School Assessment (PSSA) scores.

 Business Application Timeline

 Tax credits to eligible businesses contributing to a Scholarship Organization, an Educational Improvement Organization, and/or a Pre-Kindergarten Scholarship Organization.

 - May 15 – Business applicants who have fulfilled their 2-year commitment and wish to reapply in FY 15/16 to renew their 2-year commitment.

 - May 15 – Businesses who are in the middle of their 2-year commitment.

 - July 1 – All other businesses including Pre-K business applications.
 Beginning in FY 15/16 business firms may agree to provide the same amount of contribution to a Pre-K scholarship organization for two consecutive years.